spine-tools/Spine-Toolbox/README.md

 This option is for developers and other contributors who want to debug or edit Spine Toolbox source code.
 Once you have completed the [Pre-installation](#pre-installation) steps, do the following:

 1. Clone this repository.
-Open a terminal, cd to some data directory (preferably not a OneDrive folder on Windows) and run
+Open a terminal, use the `cd` command to change the current directory to some data directory (preferably not a OneDrive folder on Windows), and run

        git clone https://github.com/spine-tools/Spine-Toolbox.git

-    This creates a `Spine-Toolbox` directory in your current directory.
+    This creates a `Spine-Toolbox` directory into your current directory.

-2. cd to `Spine-Toolbox` dir
+2. Use the `cd` command to go to `Spine-Toolbox` dir

        cd ./Spine-Toolbox